Skip to main content

 waitTicks()

-Blocks the test thread until the specified number of world ticks have elapsed.
+Pauses the test until the specified number of world ticks have passed.
 Available on both EcsTestContext and WorldTestContext.

-// Wait for 1 tick (minimum for most ECS operations to take effect)
+// Wait for 1 tick (minimum for most game operations to take effect)

 ctx.waitTicks(1);